Phuongtt1175/RepData_PeerAssessment1/PA1_template.md

   }
 ```

-Let Check number of NA value ò the new dataset
+Let Check number of NA value of the new dataset

 ```r
 #re-count number of NA value